Biographies of Fr Alfred Hope Patten

 Although eagerly awaited and a gripping read, it was

-some as being in places flippant and inaccurate.
+as being in places flippant and inaccurate.
+There is

 Fr Gordon Reid (former Rector of St Clement's, Philadelphia), Fr